Galaxy-halo internal alignments across cosmic time: Summary and conclusions

 Given that red and blue galaxies usually present different morphological features, we verified that the alignment trends of early and late-type BGGS using the \(\kappa_{rot}\) parameter (see equation 1 in \citealt{Sales2012} and figure 13 in \citealt{Rodriguez2024}) are similar to, if not weaker than, those found when comparing red and blue BGGs, so we chose not to present them since they provide no additional insight.

 To assess the influence of dynamical processes on the stellar–dark matter alignment of BGGs, we first tracked the evolution of their minor-axis orientation relative to their angular momentum, finding a clear mass dependence.
-At high redshift, present-day massive BGGs tended to have their minor axis aligned with their angular momentum.
-However, as these systems accreted more mass, underwent numerous mergers, and became increasingly dispersion-dominated, the small amount of angular momentum they retained ceased to be linked to their minor axis.
-By $z=0$, the shape orientation of this population, especially for cluster-mass BGGs, is largely independent of the stellar angular momentum direction.
-In contrast, lower-mass BGGs' minor axis has a tighter connection to their stellar angular momentum orientation across all redshifts, so tidal processes play an important role in their internal alignment.
+At high redshift, present-day red and massive BGGs typically had their minor axis aligned with their angular momentum.
+However, as these systems underwent multiple complex baryonic processes, the angular momentum they retained gradually decoupled from their minor axis.
+Only red BGGs with $\mathrm{M_{Tot}} \leq 10^{12.5} \, \mathrm{M}_\odot$ show some increase in their minor axis–spin alignment over time.
+Interestingly, in the IllustrisTNG subgrid models, the kinetic mode of AGN feedback has an important effect on the galaxy's properties for stellar masses above $\sim10^{10.5} \, \mathrm{M}_\odot$, while at lower masses AGN activity occurs mainly through the thermal mode \citep{Zinger2020}.
+This may be related to the mass scale at which we observe the transition in alignment behavior.
+Although, the kinetic mode in IllustrisTNG is isotropic, so it is not clear that it should induce any preferential direction, and further study is needed to determine if there is a correlation.
+In contrast, blue BGGs maintain a much tighter coupling between their minor axis and stellar angular momentum orientation across all redshifts and masses, highlighting the important role of tidal processes in shaping their internal alignment.

 Furthermore, when considering the alignment between the galaxy and dark matter angular momenta $\theta_J$, we observed that, even though the alignment mildly increases over time throughout the whole mass range, it is stronger for lower mass BGGs too.
 Interestingly, red and blue BGGs in that mass range exhibit similar alignment values $\theta_J$ at $z=0$ but their evolution is different, with blue BGGs evolving towards alignment more strongly, while red BGGs only present a mild evolution.
 Consequently, it seems that red BGGs' $\theta_J$ alignment does not change much, but their $\theta_c$ alignment increases strongly over time, and blue BGGs present the opposite behavior; on average, they increase their $\theta_J$ alignment more strongly than their $\theta_c$ alignment.